Frequently Asked Questions

 What activities are covered under the Public and Products Liability policy?

-Administration, promotion, organisation and participation in canoeing and kayaking activities including individual and official training sessions and training camps, coaching, instruction by registered instructors or guides, the rendering of first aid, provision of food and drink, publication of newsletters, sale of merchandise, property owners or property occupiers liability, social activities including awards presentations, fundraising, BBQs and other social gatherings.
+Administration, promotion, organisation and participation in canoeing and kayaking activities including individual and official training sessions and training camps, instruction by IGC Members or as part of a Paddle Australia (including its affiliated state associations and clubs) event, the rendering of first aid, provision of food and drink, publication of newsletters, sale of merchandise, property owners or property occupiers liability, social activities including awards presentations, fundraising, BBQs and other social gatherings.

-Please note that some fundraising and extreme training techniques may not be covered by the definition of “Activities Covered” in this policy e.g. bungee jumping, car rallies, bull riding rodeos, jumping castles etc. Please contact V-Insurance Group on (02) 8599 8660 or 1300 945 547 if you are unsure as to whether you require insurance cover for any other activities.
+Please note that some fundraising and extreme training techniques may not be covered by the definition of “Activities Covered” in this policy e.g. bungee jumping, car rallies, bull riding rodeos, jumping castles etc. Please contact V-Insurance Group on (02) 8599 8660 if you are unsure as to whether you require insurance cover for any other activities.

 What are sanctioned activities?